neilotoole/sq-web/content/en/docs/drivers/xlsx.md

 ```

 {{< alert icon="👉" >}}
-A known limitation is that the `header` option is set on a per-source basis, not per-sheet.
+A known limitation is that the `--ingest.header` option is set on a per-source basis, not per-sheet.
 That is to say, each of the sheets in the XLSX source should have a header, or none of the
 sheets should have a header.
 {{< /alert >}}